sotormd/homepage/README.md

 - **Declarative layout**: define your homepage structure entirely in Nix.
 - **Theming via [sotormd/colors](https://github.com/sotormd/colors)**:
-  consistent Nord-like palette for backgrounds, text, and accents.
+  consistent Nord-like palette for backgrounds, text, accents and fonts.
-- **Custom fonts and grid size**: configure both with a single argument.
 - **Keyboard shortcuts**: type the short name to instantly open a link.
 - **Dynamic hover colors**: links smoothly change to aurora tones on hover.
 - **Pure Nix**: uses only `builtins`, so it works anywhere without external